YonatanBenezra/Goolo/README.md

 * SQL

 ## What's next:
-0. Fixing 3+ likes bug
+1. improve swiper page by sending new clothes every 30 swipes.
-1. Adding algorithm for recommended clothings on swiper
+2. Improve algorithm for recommendations
-2. Improving algorithm for recommendations
+3. add more parameters for recommendation.
 3. Adding affiliation to the app (because why not :))
 4. Buy clothes the way its meant to be.